Sanchochx/coffee_bros/tests/LEVEL_COMPLETABILITY_TESTING_REPORT.md

 ## Executive Summary

-All 5 levels of Sancho Bros have been tested for completability and fairness.
+All 5 levels of Coffee Bros have been tested for completability and fairness.
 The automated test suite verified that:

 - ✅ All 5 levels can be completed
 - ✅ No impossible jumps exist